 How much does the Alpha Futures 50K cost?

-Monthly subscription on 50K: Standard $79, Advanced $139, Zero $119.
-Plus $149 activation fee on Standard and Advanced after passing evaluation (Zero has no activation).
-Total 3-month cost at sticker: Standard $386, Advanced $566, Zero $357.
-With ALPHA20 (20 percent off): Standard approximately $309, Advanced approximately $453, Zero approximately $286.
+Monthly subscription on 50K: Premium $79, Advanced $139.
+Both add a $149 activation fee after passing evaluation (Premium also offers a no-activation-fee variant at $159 per month).
+Total 3-month cost at sticker with activation: Premium $386, Advanced $566.
+With Paul001554 (25 percent off): Premium approximately $309, Advanced approximately $453.

 What is the 50K profit target at Alpha Futures?